 Flat roof extensions have had a huge resurgence in popularity over recent years.
-While once they were plagued with negative connotations, a flat roof extension is now one of the most contemporary and desirable home improvements there is.
+While once they were plagued with negative connotations, a flat roof extension is now one of the most contemporary and desirable home improvements.

 If you are starting to plan your flat roof extension, you may be looking for design ideas.
-Many homeowners think there is only one design available to them if they have this type of extension, but this is not true.
-There are a number of ways that you can personalise a flat roof extension design to make it perfect for you and your home.
+Many homeowners think only one design is available to them if they have this type of extension, but this is not true.
+At Ultraframe, we’ve made things easy for you by outlining several ways that you can personalise a flat roof extension design.

-Here are the top 3 flat roof extension design ideas:
+Here are the top 3 flat roof extension ideas:

 1. Roof Glazing

-Flat skylights (as their name suggests) are a large flat window on the roof of an extension.
-They give a very modern look to a flat roof extension and are available in sizes up to 2.5m in length.
-Flat skylights sit atop of what is known as a kerb.
+Flat skylights (as their name suggests) are large flat windows on the roof of an extension.
+This modern flat roof extension is an amazing way to elevate your home.
+Flat skylights sit atop what is known as a kerb.
 From the inside, this means that they are set up into the plastered area of your extension.
-This elevated setting means that although they are very simple in design, flat skylights can certainly add the wow factor to your new living space.
+Although this elevated setting is very simple in design, flat skylights can certainly add the wow factor to your new living space.

 Another popular choice for glazing is a lantern – or several lanterns if you wish!
 A lantern is like a miniature conservatory roof, featuring a number of pieces of glass that slope downwards away from a central pitched ridge.
-In the past lanterns were used on traditional orangeries, but modern lanterns are very sleek in design and make a great addition to a modern extension.
+In the past, lanterns were used on traditional orangeries, but homeowners are transforming their extensions with the sleek and stylish design of these modern flat roof extensions.

 At number two is doors.
 As the popularity of flat roof extensions has soared, large spans of modern doors have become a key staple in most designs.
 While bringing in vertical light from above via flat skylights or lanterns is the best way to flood your room with natural light, large spans of doors also bring in a huge amount.
-Bi-folds have been the ‘door of choice’ for homeowners for many years now.
-They are large – bringing in large amounts of light, and they can be opened to create a large opening between the home and garden.
+Bi-folds have been homeowners ‘door of choice’ for many years.
+They are large – bringing in large amounts of light and can be opened to create a large opening between the home and garden.
 Commonly chosen in anthracite grey or black, bi-folds are a fantastic way to give your flat roof extension that ‘Grand Designs’ look.
 Also popular are large spans of sliding doors.
 As with flat roof extensions, sliding doors are enjoying a resurgence in popularity.
-While patio doors were once considered a very functional product, new modern designs and using them in large sizes means that they have been given a new lease of like – and make the perfect addition to a modern flat roof extension.
+While patio doors were once considered a very functional product, modern designs have given them a new lease of life – and make the perfect addition to a modern flat roof extension.

-Finally at number three is claddings.
-Flat roof extensions will tend to have two or three external faces and it’s important to think about how you will finish these.
+Finally, at number three is claddings.
+Flat roof extensions tend to have two or three external faces, so it’s important to consider the result.
 While your extension will feature doors and windows, how you finish the external solid areas around these can add that special touch to the look of your new extension.

 Ultraframe extensions can be clad in any external finish that you choose.
 Think carefully about the materials and colours that you choose.
-As well as choosing a cladding or external finish that looks beautiful, think about maintenance and durability.
-For example, cedarwood cladding is very popular as a cladding for home extensions and looks very beautiful when first installed.
+As well as choosing a beautiful cladding or exterior finish, consider maintenance and durability.
+For example, cedarwood cladding is very popular for home extensions and looks beautiful when first installed.
 However, it weathers quickly and needs regular maintenance to keep it looking good.
-Alternatives to consider which require less maintenance and are more durable include PVC cladding and render.
-Both of these options are available in a range of colour choices, allowing you to finish your flat roof extension to either complement or contrast with the rest of your home.
+Alternatives that require less maintenance and are more durable include PVC cladding and render.
+These options are available in various colour choices, allowing you to finish your flat roof extension to either complement or contrast with the rest of your home.

-The shape of your extension.
-Square or rectangular are the options available when choosing a flat roof design.
+Square or rectangular are the design options available when you’re browsing for flat roof extensions ideas.
 Which one will work best for you will depend on the function of your room, the space available to build the extension, and of course, your budget!
-Ultraframe extensions can be used to create a flat roof extension in a matter of days thanks to the unique technology within the system.
+Ultraframe extensions can be used to create a flat roof extension in a matter of days, thanks to the unique technology within the system.

-While it’s vital to ensure lots of natural light for a bright, airy room, think carefully about the lighting you add to your room too.
-Aside from your main lights, consider adding lamps for atmosphere and light just where you need it.
+While it’s vital to ensure lots of natural light for a bright, airy room, think carefully about the lighting you add to your room.
+Aside from your main lights, consider adding lamps for the atmosphere and light where you need them.

-There are many other things to consider when designing a flat roof extension and your design ideas may evolve during the planning process as you come across different ideas and things to inspire you.
-Ultraframe extensions are faster to build, highly energy efficient, of a consistently high quality, less messy to build, and can often be started sooner due to the speedy timelines.
-If you’re currently working on your flat roof extension design, make sure you consider Ultraframe!
+There are many other things to consider when designing a flat roof extension.
+Your design ideas may evolve during the planning process as you come across different ideas and things to inspire you.
+Ultraframe extensions are faster to build, highly energy efficient, of consistently high quality, less messy to build, and can often be started sooner due to the speedy timelines.
+If you’re currently working on your flat roof extension design, consider Ultraframe!